craigm26/bike-bus/README.md

 -npx sync android
 -firebase deploy --only hosting:production

-## How does this app make money?

-Freemium model.
-Free features to help establish a base of users to help grow the app and then premium features to keep it running

-Free features:

-- BikeBus Leaders can create a route, schedule it and invite users.
-- BikeBus Members and Parents can search for a scheduled route.
-- BikeBus Members and Parents can become a leader by creating a new route.

-Premium features (ideas) (Monthly, cost TBD):

-- Advanced route planning and customization for BikeBus leaders
-- Real-time ETA predictions and notifications for BikeBus parents
 - Enhanced safety features and alerts for car drivers when a BikeBus is nearby
 - In-app messaging between BikeBus members and leaders (when a parent allows it)
 - Deeper Integration with third-party services such as Google Maps for advanced navigation features